 Emmanuel Barrouyer, Boston Elements/Jeremy Lucido, Chraja, Johann D’Nale, PavlosDrivas, Alexandros Emmanoulidis, Anna Goula-Vardinogiannis, Anton Johnson, George Kanis, Luca Federici, Menelas, Stiofan O’Ceallaigh, Alexino Piravlos, Nikos Stamatopoulos, ΠΛΑΝΕΤΑΝΤΖΟΥΡΛΑ

 At the exhibition we will be exhibiting the Holy Shoud of St. Nicolas of Kareola: come and worship this modern relic of queerstianity.
 During the opening night special guest performer Luca Federici will perform his interactional piece “Marks”

 The Mystical Garden

-On Saturday the 24th of November come for a religious experience that will bring you to your knees.
+On Saturday the 24thof November people came for a religious experience that will brought them to their knees.